ICGC-TCGA-PanCancer/cli/QuickStart.md

 To get a list of all pancancer commands, you can type `pancancer -h` and the help text will be displayed.

+TODO: what happened?
+What did I just do?
+Why is it significant?
+What do I do now?

 ###Troubleshooting

 #### The provisioner keeps getting SSH errors!